SnappyJumper/Scrumptious/README.md

 - Each recipe has a section for the ingredients, the cooking information and the instructions.
 They are laid out neatly for easy reading.
 This is key as the accessibility of each recipe to the customer is part of the main goals of the site.

--Each recipe also has an accompanying image of the finished product.
+- Each recipe also has an accompanying image of the finished product.
 This is essential not only for the customer to be able to compare their work but also to entice them to try the recipe.

 ### Newsletter Page